hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 Integration is a powerful method that **uses shared highly variable genes from each group to identify shared subpopulations across conditions or datasets** [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].
 The goal of integration is to ensure that the cell types of one condition/dataset align with the same celltypes of the other conditions/datasets (e.g. control macrophages align with stimulated macrophages).

-The integration method that is available in the Seurat package utilizes the **canonical correlation analysis** (CCA).
-This method expects "correspondences" or shared biological states among at least a subset of single cells across the groups.
+The integration method that is available in the Seurat package utilizes the **canonical correlation analysis** (CCA); a method that expects "correspondences" or shared biological states among at least a subset of single cells across the groups.
 The result of this integration approach is a corrected data matrix for all datasets, enabling them to be analyzed jointly in a single workflow.
-To transfer information from a reference to query dataset, Seurat **does not modify the underlying expression data, but instead projects either discrete labels or continuous data across experiments**.
+To transfer information from a reference to query dataset, Seurat **does not modify the underlying expression data, but instead projects continuous data across experiments**.

 The steps in the `Seurat` integration workflow are outlined in the figure below: